Blog -

 Simply find the template and click Try it to start the process.

-5. Connect to Gravity Forms and Configure the Trigger
+5. Connect to Gravity Forms and configure the Trigger

-The next steps all happen in Zapier’s editor.
-Your first task here is to name your Zap in the top bar.
 Then, check if the Trigger event is set to Form Submission.
 After that, click Sign in.

 Once you do, a new form appears prompting you to enter your site URL and the Consumer Key and Consumer Secret from earlier.